hannobraun/hanno.braun-odw.eu/content/_index.md

 ### Side Projects

 I'm interested in making and small-scale manufacturing, and I'm working on a bunch of side projects related to that.
-Most notably, [I make (and occasionally sell) notebooks](/products/notebook).
+[I used to make (and occasionally sell) notebooks](/products/notebook).

 I'm also a big believer in open source, and do most of my work out in the open.
 Check out [my GitHub profile](https://github.com/hannobraun) or read my [updates](/updates) to follow along.